-In 2013 HubSpot opened its first international office located in Dublin, Ireland, and listed itself as a public offering the following year.
+In 2013, HubSpot opened its first international office in Dublin, Ireland, and listed itself as a public offering the following year.

 A marketing mega-success

-Within ten years since its founding, HubSpot had become a commonplace topic for agencies and enterprises around the world.
-In 2016 the revenue of HubSpot was reported at $271 million and had 23,226 customers who used the solution.
+Within ten years since its founding, HubSpot has become a commonplace topic for agencies and enterprises worldwide.
+In 2016, the revenue of HubSpot was reported at $271 million and had 23,226 customers who used the solution.

 In 2017, HubSpot acquired Kemvi, a machine learning and AI company built to assist sales teams in understanding their customers more.
-HubSpot’s last revenue number last reported was at $674.9 million in 2019.
+HubSpot’s last revenue number last reported was at $1.7 billion in 2022.

 HubSpot Product Timeline

-Since its inception 14 years ago, HubSpot has introduced many products to market.
+Since its inception 17 years ago, HubSpot has introduced many products to the market.
 Here’s an outline of HubSpot’s product releases.

-- 2010 - HubSpot acquired Oneforty, and releases multiple free tools as inbound marketing assets.
+- 2010 - HubSpot acquires Oneforty and releases multiple free tools as inbound marketing assets.